 In the first framework, arguably the simplest quantity one can compute is the probability of forming a sequence of $\ell$ consecutive spins with the same up orientation, the so-called emptiness formation probability (EFP).
 For this reason it has already been subject to quite extensive studies \cite{EFP_first,EFP_first2,EFP_XX,EFP_XXZrazumov,EFP_XXZrazumov2,AbanovKorepin,KorepinLukyanov,EFP_Kozlowski,EFP_Cantini}, especially (but not always) in the simpler limit of an infinite chain.
 In particular, many exact results have been derived, expressing the EFP using multiple integral or determinantal representations, from which an asymptotic expansion can sometimes be extracted.
 Note that the study of the EFP is also interesting in -- simpler -- free fermionic systems.
 Indeed in this case the EFP usually boils down to a Toeplitz determinant, whose interesting mathematical properties have attracted much attention since the celebrated Kaufman-Onsager spontaneous magnetization problem \cite{Ising_exponent, FisherHartwig}.

 Two intriguing features stand out in the various asymptotic results obtained for the EFP.
 First, the leading term can depend on the model.
-In logarithmic form the EFP is proportional to $\ell^2$ for the XXZ chain \cite{EFP_XX,EFP_XXZrazumov}, while it only scales proportionally to $\ell$ for the Ising chain \cite{FranchiniAbanov}.
-This behavior can be traced back to the fact that the XXZ chain has a $U(1)$ symmetry, that is broken for Ising: in fermionic language the particle number is conserved in one case, but \emph{not} in the other.
+The logarithm of the EFP (in short $\log EFP$) is proportional to $\ell^2$ for the XXZ chain \cite{EFP_XX,EFP_XXZrazumov}, while it only scales proportionally to $\ell$ for the Ising chain \cite{FranchiniAbanov}.
+This behavior can be traced back to the fact that in the XXZ chain magnetization is conserved, which is not the case for Ising: in fermionic language the particle number is conserved in one case, but \emph{not} in the other.
 Second, the EFP is sensitive to criticality.
 When the system is critical, power law corrections -- logarithmic terms for the logarithmic EFP -- to the leading term start to appear.
 While these terms can often be explained at the purely mathematical level (e.g. singularities in the symbol generating the Toeplitz determinant), they have so far remained unexplained at the field-theoretical level. \\